UUÂãÁÄÖ±²¥

 imgtext

-This guidance note examines when supplies are covered by the Tour Operators Margin Scheme (the TOMS).
+This guidance note provides information about supplies covered by the Tour Operators Margin Scheme (the TOMS).

 For in-depth commentary on the legislation and case law, see De Voil Indirect Tax Service V3.591–V3.594.